bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "url", "A link of some relevance to the software (URL).", "URL", "1 only" "type", "The type of data, information or system that is obtained when the link is resolved.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#link-type>`__)", "1 only"
-   "note", "Comment about the link.", "xs:token (restriction)", "0 or more"
+   "note", "Comment about the link.", "xs:token (restriction)", "0 or 1"

 .. note::